inko-lang/inko/docs/source/getting-started/ffi.md

 There's no equivalent of C's `size_t` type, as Inko only supports 64-bits platforms, and thus you can just use `UInt64` instead.

-C types don't support methods and operators, and C structures aren't compatible with generic type parameters.
-This means you'll either need to cast the types (e.g. casting an `Int32` to `Int`), or wrap the data in a custom type.
+C types don't support methods and operators.
+This means you'll need to explicitly cast them to Inko types (e.g. `Int`) first.

 C types are treated as value types and are allocated on the stack, including structs (which we'll discuss later).